ur-cs-courses/course-project-krykna/docs/STANDUP.md

 		2	Polished to_strings in robot class
 		3	Accomplished management functioning with robot

+* **Wonyoung**
+    - Finished up testings for robot, room, and management
+    - Added extra checks for edge cases to throw errors in robot and room
 * **Kate**
 	- Configured CMakeLists.txt and tests/CMakeLists.txt
 	- Implemented Catch2 testing for management, robot, and room classes